euangt/innermile/README.md

 ## Our Framework:

-Ruby on Rails framework:
+Built with Ruby on Rails:

   - Ruby and JS backend
   - HTML, SCSS and JS frontend
-  - PostGreSQL DB
+  - PostGreSQL DB alongside Redis
+  - Deployed and managed through Heroku

 ## The Dream Team: